 For more information, please contact SRC Purchasing by email or phone at 1-306-933-5400.

 The conversion of REE ore to individual REE products is done in two main stages.
 The first is the concentration of ore to mixed REE product.
 The second is the more complex separation stage that converts the mixed REE product to commercial pure-grade individual rare earth oxides.
 The Facility will address both stages of REE processing.

-Canada has some of the largest known reserves (measured) and resources (indicated) of REEs in the world, estimated at over 15 million tonnes of rare earth oxides.
+Canada has some of the largest known reserves (measured) and resources (indicated) of REEs in the world, estimated at over 14 million tonnes of rare earth oxides (2021).

 REEs are used in a variety of industrial applications, including electronics, clean energy, aerospace, automotive and defence.